Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 In support of the railway workers, Paterson took shifts on the picket line every morning, offering the strikers legal advice and using Parliament to publicly defend the strikers.
 On St Patrick’s Day 1948, while taking part in a rally of railway workers, Paterson was attacked by a plain clothes policeman.
 His skull was bashed in with a police baton.
 His injuries were so severe that he was not expected to survive.

 ALP and capitalist press join forces

 The day after the bashing, the Courier Mail quoted the ALP Premier expressing indignation at the demonstrators’ behaviour and admiration for the police.
-The article called the events “a deliberately provoked brawl by the communist element which sees defeat staring it in the face.
+The article called the events “a deliberately provoked brawl by the communist element which saw defeat staring it in the face.
 I have reports of their [police] tolerance, patience and care in handling people during this difficult period”.

 First People and Good Memories

 Many unfortunate experiences took place in the post war decades, most notably the unjustifiable treatment of our First Peoples.
 This included the theft of land and the tragic removal of children.
 Oppressed people themselves, with inspired leadership and good allies fought for change.